Microsoft employees can support the Campaign for the Allen School in a variety of ways:

 The October Giving Campaign

-This is when most alums at Microsoft give to UW CSE.
+This is when most alums at Microsoft give to the Allen School.
 It's easy (although the precise algorithm changes periodically - please inform us if you find glitches in what's below!):

 - Go to the Microsoft Giving internal website: http://give.